Bring Innovative Products to Market with Speed and Success with Consumer Goods Innovation

 Sopheon’s Accolade solution supports the entire innovation management and new product development lifecycle for consumer goods firms – from strategic planning and ideation through execution and portfolio optimization.

 Sopheon’s deep industry knowledge is supporting many consumer goods companies in improving their innovation performance by helping them to bring products to market with speed and success.
-For seven years in a row, CGT readers have named Sopheon among the top 10 technology companies providing solutions for new product development and introduction, and half of the ‘Top 10 Non-Food Brands’ on the 2012 IRI Pacesetter list are Sopheon customers.
+For eight years in a row, CGT readers have named Sopheon among the top 10 technology companies providing solutions for new product development and introduction, and half of the ‘Top 10 Non-Food Brands’ on the 2012 IRI Pacesetter list are Sopheon customers.

 Leading innovative consumer goods companies like P&G, Electrolux, Philips, PepsiCo, and Gold N’ Plump rely on Sopheon’s Accolade solution to:

 - Optimize the portfolio of products to improve innovation investment decision-making and focus on moving the highest-value projects through development to maximize profitability.